amar-codingenthusiast/inotebook/README.md

 # iNoteBook

-iNoteBook is a MERN Stack app that provides notebook on cloud.
+iNoteBook is a MERN Stack app that provides secured note book on cloud.

 ## Getting Started